HWU-NLP/GBV-Resources/README.md

 # GBV-Resources

-A repository of resources for automated identification of online Gender-Based Violence and related phenomena.
+This repository serves as a comprehensive collection of resources for the automated identification of  online **Gender-Based Violence (GBV)** and related phenomena.

-For futher details, see:
+For further details, see our systematic review paper:

-Gavin Abercrombie, Aiqi Jiang, Poppy Gerrard-Abbott, Ioannis Konstas, and Verena Rieser.
+> Gavin Abercrombie, Aiqi Jiang, Poppy Gerrard-Abbott, Ioannis Konstas, and Verena Rieser.
 2023.
 Resources for Automated Identification of Online Gender-Based Violence: A Systematic Review.
 Proceedings of the 7th Workshop on Online Abuse and Harms (WOAH).
 Association for Computational Linguistics.

 #### Datasets